 - Uncontrollable withdrawal (i.e. price taker demand) excluding GPG demand.
-This will be apportioned into industrial/commercial and domestic load. - Gas powered generation demand (with a maximum price linked to what would be viable in the NEM). - Exports. - Contingency gas (in the STTM). - Price sensitive load (including contingency gas).
+For the purpose of scenario definition, this will be apportioned into industrial/commercial and domestic load. - Gas powered generation demand (with a maximum price linked to what would be viable in the NEM).
+GPG bids are estimated as a function of NEM prices and then converted using heat rates into equivalent bids based on gas prices.
+The NEM price is a parameter of the scenario which will typically reflect standard pricing but in key scenarios may reflect pricing up to and limiting the NEM market cap.
+We do recognise some bids for gas that appear unprofitable because evidence in the market suggests they exist and may reflect contract positions or the existence of storage opportunities. - Exports from the market. - Contingency gas (in the STTM). - Price sensitive load (including contingency gas).
 Where appropriate this will also be apportioned into industrial/commercial and domestic load.